antonyukmaryana/my-portfolio/README.md

 _This page contains two sections - 1)information about my myself (my background, hobbies and interests) and 2)projects I created during my first week at Epicodus.
 Totally there are 9 projects with Github links provided.
 In order to open a link, your computer is needed to have any browser (IE, Chrome, Firefox etc) installed.
-  Projects demonstrate the usage of HTML, CSS and Bootstrap._
+  Projects demonstrate the usage of HTML, CSS and Bootstrap.
+  You can visit my page here  https://antonyukmaryana.github.io/my-portfolio/._

 ## Setup/Installation Requirements